Al Kaline: Early life

 Kaline was born and raised in Baltimore, Maryland, the son of Naomi (Morgan) and Nicholas Kaline.
 His family was poor.
 Several of his relatives played semi-professional baseball, but no one in the family had graduated from high school.
 When he was eight years old, Kaline developed osteomyelitis and had two inches of bone removed from his left foot.
 The surgery left him with scarring and permanent deformity, but he was an outstanding pitcher in youth baseball.
 Kaline had learned to throw a fastball, changeup and curveball by the age of nine.

 Kaline attended Baltimore's Southern High School, where he starred in basketball and also played football until he sustained a cheek injury.
 When he tried out for the baseball team, there was no room on the pitching staff so Kaline moved to the outfield.
 He earned all-state honors in baseball all four years.
 Kaline said that he was a poor student but that he was well-liked by his teachers.
 He said that his teachers passed him, believing he would become a baseball player.

-MLB career
+Professional career

 Early years

+At the time of Kaline's signing, the bonus rule implemented by Major League Baseball was still in effect.
+The rule stipulated that when a major league team signed a player to a contract with a signing bonus in excess of $4,000 ($ today), the team was required to keep that player on their 25-man active roster for two full seasons.
+If the team failed to comply with the rule, they would lose the rights to that player's contract, and the player would then be exposed to the waiver wire.

-Kaline bypassed Minor League Baseball and joined the Tigers directly from high school as an 18-year-old "bonus baby" signee, receiving $35,000 ($ in 2020 dollars) to sign with the team.
-The Detroit scout who had tracked him through high school, Ed Katalinas, said, "To me he was the prospect that a scout creates in his mind and then prays that someone will come along to fit the pattern."
+As Kaline had received a bonus of $15,000 ($ today), he bypassed the minor leagues and joined the Tigers directly from high school.
+Ed Katalinas, the Detroit scout who had tracked him through high school, said: "To me he was the prospect that a scout creates in his mind and then prays that someone will come along to fit the pattern."

 He made his major league debut on June 25, 1953 in Philadelphia as a late-inning replacement for outfielder Jim Delsing.
-Kaline wore number 25 during his rookie campaign, but asked teammate Pat Mullin for his No. 6 after the 1953 season ended.
+Kaline wore number 25 during his rookie campaign, but asked teammate Pat Mullin for his No. 6 when he retired after the 1953 season ended.
 Kaline wore the number for the rest of his major league playing career.